jiaminwu2026/Protonation-topology-GNN/README.md

 ## License

-This repository and its source code are licensed under the MIT License.
-You are free to use, modify, and distribute the code for academic and commercial purposes.
+## License

+The source code in this repository is released under the MIT License, allowing reuse, modification, and distribution of the software.

-Note: The physical materials, lipid nanoparticle formulations, and delivery platforms described in the accompanying manuscript are covered by pending patent applications.
-Commercial use or licensing of the underlying delivery technology is subject to the technology transfer office.
+The lipid nanoparticle formulations, delivery platforms, experimental materials, and other technologies described in the accompanying manuscript are not included under this software license.
+These technologies are protected by pending patent applications, and any commercial use, licensing, or technology transfer involving the underlying inventions should be directed through the appropriate technology transfer office.